"Tested" by Adam Savage: An in-depth review of the world's best keyboard.

 The journey is long.

-- From 3D CAD concept to tolerance stack (or functional calculation)
+From 3D CAD concept to tolerance analysis (or functional calculation)

-- From tolerance stacks to 2D drawings (and inspection measures)
+From tolerance analysis to 2D drawings (and inspection dimensions)

 Home